 So how do you choose the best nipple for bottle-feeding?
 What are the features you need to look for in a teat that will help you achieve this purpose?
-Among those available in the market today, what bottle –feeding nipples are the best to use?
+Among those available in the market today, what bottle-feeding nipples are the best to use?

 What an artificial teat should have…

-An artificial teat which resembles a mother’s breast should have a broad, wide base, and a short round nipple which allows a slow flow of milk and is made up of a soft thin material such as silicon or latex.
+An artificial teat which resembles a mother’s breast should have a broad, wide base, and a short round nipple which allows a slow flow of milk and is made up of a soft thin material such as silicone or latex.
 However, latex nipples are not recommended because they have allergens.
 More importantly, the nipple should be free from Bisphenol A (BPA).

 1. To lessen or eliminate nipple confusion, the base of the artificial teat should be wide, like a mother’s breast and slopes gently towards the nipple.

 2. The nipple should be short and round like that of most women.